Things To Do In Timisoara, Romania

 Where To Stay In Timisoara

-It’s always better to remain in a central location that allows you to visit many places, be well-connected to the airport, and makes it easy to join tours and day trips.
+It’s always better to remain in a central location that allows you to visit many places, be well-connected to the airport, and make joining tours and day trips easy.
 Being close to essential shops, good restaurants, and entertainment is also good.

-Also, as a general rule, it is always better and safer to avoid places close to the main bus and train stations, even more so if you’re a solo traveler.
+Also, as a general rule, avoiding places close to the main bus and train stations is always better and safer, even more so if you’re a solo traveler.

 These are some of the best hotels in town.
-They are divided into different budget categories, and all of them enjoy a convenient and safe location.
+They are divided into different budget categories, all enjoying a convenient and safe location.

 Best Timisoara Budget Hotels